NZMSA/2016-Module-2/8. Advanced Tools/Application Insights/readme.md

 ![monitor](img/monitor_and_diagnose.png)

-  6. Paste the following code into your index.html (master page)
+  6. Paste the code from your azure portal into your index.html (master page), similar to that below but with your unique **instrumentationKey**

   ```html
   <!--